Install and upgrade Azure Backup Server

 It can take a while to create the Recovery Services vault.
 Monitor the status notifications in the Notifications area at the upper-right corner of the portal.
 After your vault is created, it's visible in the list of Recovery Services vaults.
 If you don't see your vault, select Refresh.

 The storage replication option allows you to choose between geo-redundant storage and locally redundant storage.
 By default, Recovery Services vaults use geo-redundant storage.
 If this vault is your primary vault, leave the storage option set to geo-redundant storage.
 Choose locally redundant storage if you want a cheaper option that isn't quite as durable.
-Read more about geo-redundant and locally redundant storage options in the Azure Storage replication overview.
+Read more about geo-redundant, locally redundant, and zone-redundant storage options in the Azure Storage replication overview.